14.1 Compulsory Additional Modules - OFA

 The courses in the B.Sc.
 Programme are organised in a sequence that offers students a path for progressively acquiring the necessary skills and abilities.
 Since this progression is a condition for obtaining the best education, students are strongly discouraged from participating in Workshops before they have taken the single-subject and integrated courses that provide the basic knowledge and skills necessary to obtain the most out of the study programme.
 Students are also strongly encouraged to take all the 1st year exams and those in the first semester of the 2nd year before taking any 3rd year courses and workshops, subject to the precedence provisions established in the section below.

 14.8 Attendance requirements and certification methods

 Attendance at Workshops, including Thematic Workshops, is compulsory for all Degree Programmes.
 The compulsory attendance must be at least 70%.
-The attendance certificate, required in order to be admitted to the final exam, must be prepared by the lecturer in charge of the workshop.
-Any other compulsory attendance required for the programme will be established in accordance with the school's regulations.
+The attendance certificate, required in order to sit the final exam, must be prepared by the lecturer in charge of the workshop.
+Any other compulsory attendance required for the programme is established in accordance with the school's regulations.
 Such requirements will be posted on the school's website (www.arch.polimi.it) and communicated to students by the relative lecturers at the start of the course.
 The uniformity of attendance rules for all sections of the same module is guaranteed.
 The lecturer teaching the course is responsible for ascertaining attendance based on criteria consistent with the organisation of the course, which will be notified to students when the course begins.
 These requirements may involve classroom attendance and active participation by students.

 Single-subject or integrated courses